BAFTA/Alecsandra Raluca Dragoi

 Throughout the year

-- Four one-to-one meetings with their selected mentor
+- Four one-to-one meetings with senior industry figures and filmmakers

-- Have written, produced or directed a short film which has screened at a BAFTA-qualifying festival within the last 2 years
+- Have written, produced or directed a short film which has screened at a BAFTA-qualifying festival within the last 3 years or has screened at a number of international LGBTQIA+ film festivals.

 - Or, for writers only: have one piece of full-length theatre work performed professionally in the UK or one radio credit